d00d/fallbrookresearch.com/_posts/2018-05-07-machine-learning-models.md

 It instructs an algorithm to learn for itself by analyzing data.
 The more data it processes, the smarter the algorithm gets.
 Until only recently even though foundation was laid down in 1950 ML remained largely confined to academia.

 Machine learning uses algorithms to parse data, learn from that data, and make informed decisions based on what it has learned.
 Music recommendations & email filtering are common applications of this type of statistical prediction.
-Machine learning becoming increasingly ubiquitous and given it lends itself to all manner of automation, we should expect to find mathamatical intuitions increasingly embeded into our world.
+Machine learning becoming increasingly ubiquitous and given it lends itself to all manner of automation.

 ### Neural Networks
 Neural Networks have structures modeled after brains. deep learning algorithms which exist in layers, “artificial neural network”.
 These neural networks have brought significant progress in areas such as speech recognition and image classification.